fblanco90/Urban-Mobility-Data-Lakehouse/docs/sprint_logs/Sprint-4.md

     - We can generate gold tables only when we have enough data
 - DAG 4: Controller of all 3 ingestion DAGs together (just if needed)
     - Just in case it could be so easy to use to execute all the flux with all the days needed
+- DAG 5.1: Query gold and generate data for Bussines question 1
+- DAG 5.2: Query gold and generate data for Bussines question 2
-- DAG 5: Query gold and generate data
+- DAG 5.3: Query gold and generate data for Bussines question 3 (our bussines question)